|

 Please note there are no car parking facilities

 at the Globe Hotel.
-There are several car parks in
+There are several public car

 Please note the cost of these vary and that some